Background Invariance Testing According to Semantic Proximity: Variance Matrices from RBF-based Resampling.

+Whilst scatter point clouds are able to display our testing results, they suffer from the problem of overlapping glyphs when the number of points per unit area becomes excessively large \cite{splatterplots}.
+Therefore, analysis and judgement based purely on scatter plots might not be consistent.

-We use the common approach of radial basis functions (RBFs) to transform a point cloud into a variance matrix.
+To address the problem of overlapping glyphs of scatter point clouds, we use the common approach of radial basis functions (RBFs) to transform a set of point clouds into a variance matrix.
 For each element $e$ in a variance matrix, an RBF defines a circular area in 2D, facilitating the identification of all data points in the circle.
 Let these data points be $p_1, p_2, \ldots, p_c$ and their corresponding values are $v_1, v_2, \ldots, v_c$.
 As discussed earlier, the coordinates of each data point are determined by the semantic distances from the target image to two testing images.
 A Gaussian kernel $\phi$ is then applied to these data points, and produces an interpolated value for element $e$ as

 However, when the RBF has a large radius, the computation can be costly.
 When the radius is small, there can be cases of no point in a circle.
 In order to apply the same radius consistently, we define a new data point at each element $e$ and use $K$ nearest neighbors algorithm to obtain its value $u(e)$.
 The above interpolation function thus becomes: